SolarArbiter/SolarArbiter.github.io/faq.md

 - Q. Can I use the Solar Forecast Arbiter to analyze wind power forecasts?

   A. Yes!
-When creating a new Site, select Power Power and simply ignore the solar-specific information such as surface tilt.
+When creating a new Site, select Power Plant and simply ignore the solar-specific information such as surface tilt.
 Then proceed to use the Arbiter as normal.
 We are exploring what would need to be done to better support wind forecasts in [this